activecell/activecell.com/support/settings/index.md

+---
+layout: support
+title: "Activecell settings"
+---

 Our settings are intentionally designed to mimic our onboarding process.

 Here's what it looks like:

 <!-- screenshot -->

-1. QuickBooks or Xero connection
+1. QuickBooks connection
-1. QuickBooks or Xero data sync
+1. QuickBooks data sync
 1. Account categorization
 1. Activecell account
 1. Access control
 1. Ambassador program

-## QuickBooks or Xero connection
+## QuickBooks connection

-If you have already connected Activecell to your accounting software (QuickBooks or Xero), this panel will allow you to disconnect.
+If you have already connected Activecell to QuickBooks, this panel will allow you to disconnect.
 It is your data, so of course you can disconnect at any time, but for security reasons, disconnecting will also trigger the deletion of your data from our servers, so proceed with caution!

 Of course, once you disconnect, you can always reconnect as easily as when you got started originally.
 For help on this process, please see:

-* Getting started with Intuit
-* Getting started with Xero

-These guides will step through creating an account, connecting, and syncing data.
+* Connecting QuickBooks Desktop
+* Connecting QuickBooks Online

-## QuickBooks or Xero data sync
+## QuickBooks data sync

-If your data is connected, this panel provides information on the status of data syncing.
+Once data is connected, this panel provides information on data sync status.

 If you use QuickBooks Desktop, it will display the status of your most recent sync from your local desktop software to Intuit's cloud services.